karanlvm/LiaScript/README.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

 Tables are created by using `|` symbols to define the columns.
 Below the heading of each column, `-------` is added if a `:` is added on the right side of the hypens, then the text becomes right justified.
 Add it on both the ends and the text becomes center justified.
 By default, all text is left justified.

 ### 2. Bar charts

+Syntax to change or remove charts- `<!-- data-transpose data-type="none" -->` add the type of chart you want as well

 | Animal          | weight in kg | Lifespan years | Mitogen |
 | --------------- | ------------:| --------------:| -------:|